matco/peerchat/README.md

 Deployment
 ----------
-Webchat needs a signalisation server to manage users list and to initiate connections.
+Webchat needs a signalisation server to manage users and to initiate connections.
 This server is a tiny Node.js script which also serves static HTML files.
 Run with ```node server.node.js```.

-A sample server can be found [here](http://peerchat.herokuapp.com)
+A sample server can be found [here](http://peerchat.herokuapp.com).